 Storage classes are type of metadata associated with every storage object.
 The type of storage class affects object’s availability and pricing.

-Storage for data that is frequently accessed (“hot” data) and/or stored for only brief periods of time.
+Standard Storage | Storage for data that is frequently accessed (“hot” data) and/or stored for only brief periods of time. | “Hot” data, including websites, streaming videos, and mobile apps. |

-Low cost, highly durable storage service for storing infrequently accessed data.
+Nearline Storage | Low cost, highly durable storage service for storing infrequently accessed data. | Data that can be stored for 30 days. |

-A very low cost, highly durable storage service for storing infrequently accessed data.
+ColdLine Storage | A very low cost, highly durable storage service for storing infrequently accessed data. | Data that can be stored for 90 days |

-The lowest cost, highly durable storage service for data archiving, online backup, and disaster recovery.
+Archival Storage | The lowest cost, highly durable storage service for data archiving, online backup, and disaster recovery. | Data that can be stored for 365 days. |

 How to Configure Set Storage class Rule for object life cycle